Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

 IA2C is the simplest multi-agent version of standard A2C.
 Each agent is now an A2C-based sampler and learner.
-IA2C does not need information sharing, including real/sampled data and predicted data.
+IA2C does not need information sharing.
 While knowledge sharing across agents is optional in IA2C.

 .. admonition:: Information Sharing